faithlierheimer/SportsPopularity/README.md

 ## Football Attendance
 ## Basketball Attendance
 ## Ticket Prices
+## Data Visualization
+Once we extracted the data from our chosen sources, we loaded it onto a flask app to create a restful API so the data can be easily recalled for further analysis.
+Using the javascript library leaflet, we requested the data from our flask API
+ETL - take scraped data
+Flask - make API to store data we grabbed leaflet.js - requests data from flask and visualizes

 <!-- Our primary dataset is the [B Corps Impact Data](https://data.world/blab/b-corp-impact-data/workspace/file?filename=B+Corp+Impact+Data.csv) available on Data.world.
 We used this dataset as a touchpoint and performed extended analysis using SEC filing data from [the last 10k API](https://dev.last10k.com/) as well as the [Yahoo Finance API](https://rapidapi.com/apidojo/api/yahoo-finance1?utm_source=google&utm_medium=cpc&utm_campaign=Alpha_102958294991&utm_term=yahoo%20finance%20api_e&gclid=Cj0KCQjwpZT5BRCdARIsAGEX0zlmHEzQ_judMHR3zkOQ10xpyYfHnxClxfrQJ6nX2cFcGNRWXliUBX0aAplXEALw_wcB) to analyze profit data.